acarzis/EnumerateFolders/EnumerateFolders/ReadMe.txt

 			6. There is no support for folders/files/categories which have been removed.
 (DONE)		7.
 GUI - Add a search capability to find files of a specific category
 			8. Overall application performance needs improving
+			9. More GUI features (exclusion lists)
+			10. Cleanup the documentation

 Possible additional improvements:
 1. I'm not sure how good the approach used for folder/file searching is.
 Consider: cpu usage and effect to other tasks.
-2. Add a DB caching layer (perhaps overkill)
+2. Add a DB caching layer (but it needs to be justified)